Debt Relief Solutions in Edmonton, Alberta

 To file a consumer proposal, Edmonton residents must go through a Licensed Insolvency Trustee in the area.
 Consumer proposals allow their participants to pay back less than what they owe to their creditors.
 Despite how good that sounds, it comes with some drawbacks and should be a last resort, much like bankruptcy.
 To qualify for a consumer proposal in Edmonton, individuals must know to owe more than $250,000.
 Likewise, a married couple filing jointly cannot have more than $500,000 in debt.

 Paying less than what you owe at a lower interest rate comes with some heavy consequences.
-For one, your credit score drops to the absolute lowest it can go.
+For one, your credit rating will take a significant hit.
 In addition, the consumer proposal will remain on your credit report up to three years after you complete the five-year program.
 This can make acquiring credit or buying a home or auto more difficult.
-Speak to a member of our team who understands the laws regarding consumer proposals in Edmonton today.
+However, for Edmontonians struggling to make their full payments, the relief from the financial reset is often worth the drawbacks.

 HOW BANKRUPTCY WORKS IN EDMONTON